zenakent/Pit-s-Car-Accessories/thingsToDO.md

 add csrf protection to fields
-add success fields for successfully buying something momentarily add credit card transactions radio buttons = if this is selected. do this. research that add to send email when an order has been received. make a receipt, when someone ordered. take them there to the receipt page.
+add success fields for successfully buying something --done momentarily add credit card transactions radio buttons = if this is selected. do this. research that add to send email when an order has been received. make a receipt, when someone ordered. take them there to the receipt page. -- that's the order page already

 csrf protection
 sessions are impleted so even though somehow a person grabbed a users cookie.